Two GitHub pages hosting the web app are available:

 The HeartRate application measures heart rate data and other information like the body sensor location and the energy expended.
 The HeartRate interface proposes a set of buttons and text input to interact with the connected device and a chart displaying the heart rate data received.
 A reboot panel is available only if a HeartRate service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).

 Step 1.
-Power on the STM32WBA board with the HeartRate application flashed in and activate the bluetooth® on your machine.
+Power on the STM32WBA board with the HeartRate application flashed and activate Bluetooth® on your machine.

 Step 2.
 Open this web page in your browser.

 Step 3.
-Click on the connect button then select HRSTM in the device list and click pair.
+Click the Connect button, select HRSTM in the device list, and click Pair.

 Step 4.
-Click on HeartRate to show the interface and don't hesitate to read the tooltips.
+Click HeartRate to show the interface and read the tooltips.

 You can now interact with the connected device.